chrisb2/crsf-gps-speed/README.md

 # CRSF GPS Speed and Coordinates Sensor

-This sensor based on a [SeeedStudio XIAO RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) reads from a GPS module and sends telemetry values using the CRSF protocol, which can be consumed by an appropriate ELRS radio control receiver, for example a RadioMaster ER6 or ER8.
+This sensor based on a [SeeedStudio XIAO RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) reads from a GPS module and sends GPS telemetry values using the CRSF protocol, which can be consumed by an appropriate [ELRS](https://www.expresslrs.org/) radio control receiver, for example a RadioMaster ER6 or ER8.

-The XIAO RP2040 was chosen as the 3.3V buck converter (RS3236) it has accepts upto 8V on *Vin*, this is required as the ER6 and ER8 have 7V on the positive pin of the CRSF input port, allowing the RP2040 to be directly powered by the receiver.
+The XIAO RP2040 was chosen as the 3.3V buck converter (part no. RS3236) it has accepts upto 8V on *Vin*, this is required as the ER6 and ER8 have 7V on the positive pin of the CRSF input port, allowing the RP2040 to be directly powered by the receiver.

 ## GPS Module Configuration